nomad-coe/nomad/ops/docker-compose/nomad-oasis/README.md

 ## What is an OASIS

-Originally NOMAD is a service run at Max-Planck's compute facility in Garching, Germany.
+Originally, NOMAD Central Repository is a service run at Max-Planck's computing facility in Garching, Germany.
-However, the NOMAD software is Open-Source and everybody can run it.
-We call any service that uses NOMAD software independently a *NOMAD OASIS*.
+However, the NOMAD software is Open-Source, and everybody can run it.
+Any service that uses NOMAD software independently is called a *NOMAD OASIS*.

-While there are several use cases that require different setups, this documentations describes the simples NOMAD OASIS setup possible.
-It will allow you to use NOMAD to manage research data locally, while using NOMAD's central user-management and its users.
+While several use cases require different setups, this documentation describes the simplest setup of a NOMAD OASIS.
+It would allow a group to use NOMAD for local research data management, while using NOMAD's central user-management and its users.

 ## Pre-requisites